 Most asteroids are irregularly shaped and all have craters from impacts with other asteroids.
 However, the largest asteroid, Ceres, has sufficient gravity to become nearly spherical, so it is also classified as a dwarf planet!
 Vesta, another large asteroid, has evidence of ancient lava flows on its surface.
-Asteroids usually have extensive cratering on the surface.
 Some asteroids, such as Ceres, have large amounts of ice.
 Asteroids are too small to have an atmosphere, so they cannot have storms.

 What are the types of asteroids?

 Asteroids are classified by their composition.
 Most of the known asteroids (over 75%) are C-type (carbon-rich) asteroids, located in the outer region of the main asteroid belt.
-These asteroids are usually composed of organic compounds and hydrated minerals.
+These asteroids are composed of silicate rocks along with some organic compounds and hydrated minerals like clays.
 Stony or silicate-rich (S-type) asteroids dominate the inner part of the asteroid belt, closest to the Sun.
 These asteroids are composed of rocky materials and small amounts of metallic iron.
 M-type (metallic) asteroids are predominantly metallic iron and nickel.

 Where do most meteorites come from?